 We're calling for free rail travel across Scotland for companions of those with a National (Scotland) Concessionary Travel for Blind Persons card.

-After 2 years of campaigning, and thanks to your support, a pilot project to extend free rail travel for companions of Blind Persons Concessionary Travel cardholders has been agreed in the Scottish Government's Fair Fares Review in March 2024.
+After 2 years of campaigning, and thanks to your support, pilot project to extend free rail travel for companions of Blind Persons Concessionary Travel cardholders has been agreed in the Scottish Government's Fair Fares Review in March 2024.
+You can also read our news article about the pilot launch here.
 This is a great win for the campaign and another step towards accessible train travel for all.
 The pilot scheme is launching on 1 April 2025 and will run for one year.

-If anyone would like more information about the pilot you can have a read of our FAQ’s below or get in touch with our Sight Scotland and Sight Scotland Veterans Policy and Engagement Manager, Nicoletta, via email at policy@sightscotland.org.uk or by calling 0131 229 1456.
+If you would like more information about the pilot you can read our FAQ’s below or get in touch with our Sight Scotland and Sight Scotland Veterans Policy and Engagement Manager, Nicoletta by calling 0131 229 1456.

 We are calling for: